ngmitam/OptimizedGASDemo/README.md

 -   Use AttributeSets for health, mana, and custom stats.
 -   Implement abilities as subclasses of `UGameplayAbility`.

+### Replication and Prediction Best-Practices

+This project follows Lyra-inspired standards for multiplayer safety:

+-   **Authority Checks**: Use `HasAuthority()` guards for server-only operations like ability granting and attribute initialization.
+-   **Replication Conditions**: UI attributes (e.g., Health, MaxHealth) use `COND_OwnerOnly` to optimize bandwidth; gameplay attributes use `COND_None`.
+-   **Net Execution Policies**: Passive abilities use `ServerOnly` to prevent client-side inconsistencies; predicted abilities use `LocalPredicted`.
+-   **Error Handling**: Log failures in data loading and ability activation for debugging.

 ## Contributing

 This repository is for experimentation and learning.
 Contributions are welcome!